 Cheap Gas Prices QLD – quick comparison

 Here are some of the cheapest gas deals on our database for QLD.
-These estimated annual costs are based on the Australian Gas Network in Brisbane and daily gas usage of 25MJ, but prices will vary depending on your circumstances.
+These estimated annual costs are based on the Australian Gas Network in Brisbane and yearly gas usage of 6,842MJ, but prices will vary depending on your circumstances.
 We show one product per retailer, listed in order of lowest estimated cost.
 This table includes products from referral partners†.
 Our database may not cover all deals in your area, and please check retailer websites for up to date information.